 Horry County Government is committed to respecting the privacy of its citizens and employees.
-Information obtained by employees in the course of employment should be considered confidential and not be disclosed to other employees or the public with a "need to know".
+Information obtained by employees in the course of employment should be considered confidential and not be disclosed to other employees or the public without a "need to know".
+The "need to know" is determined by the employee's chain of command and the employee should consult with the appropriate supervisor before releasing any information.
 If there is a question as to whether information should be considered confidential, the employee should check with his/her supervisor.
 This policy is intended to alert employees to the need for discretion at all times, and is not intended to inhibit normal business communications, or to conflict with normal operations.